githedgehog/fabric/docs/api.md

-ConnMCLAG defines the MCLAG connection (port channel, single server to multiple switches with multiple links)
+ConnMCLAG defines the MCLAG connection (port channel, single server to pair of switches with multiple links)

 _Appears in:_
 - [ConnectionSpec](#connectionspec)